Study in Austria

 Comparison to UK qualifications

-Thanks to the Bologna Process, any qualifications you obtain from the Austrian higher education system are directly comparable to their UK equivalents.
-Because of this, you should have no problem using your UK qualifications to apply for a university place in Austria and explaining the qualifications you've obtained in Austria to potential UK employers.
+Thanks to the Bologna Process, any qualifications you gain from the Austrian higher education system are directly comparable to their UK equivalents.
+This means that you can use your UK qualifications to apply for Austrian universities, and upon graduation, your Austrian qualifications will be recognised by potential UK employers.

 See ENIC-NARIC for more information on how your qualifications are recognised.